SM UB-110: Sinking

-While Lightoller does not go into detail about the sinking in his memoir, does confirm Fürbringer's memoirs by admitting that he "refused to accept the hands up air" business.
+While Lightoller does not mention any massacre in his own recounting of the sinking, he does state that he "refused to accept the hands up air" business.
 Lightoller explained, "In fact it was simply amazing that they should have had the infernal audacity to offer to surrender, in view of their ferocious and pitiless attacks on our merchant ships.
 Destroyer versus Destroyer, as in the Dover Patrol, was fair game and no favour.
 One could meet them and take them on as a decent antagonist.
 But towards the submarine men, one felt an utter disgust and loathing; they were nothing but an abomination, polluting the clean sea."
+Lightoller claimed that he simply "left the rescue work to the others", and was more concerned about his own ship, which took serious damage in the ramming.

 Lieutenant Commander Lightoller was awarded a bar to his Distinguished Service Cross for sinking UB-110.
-A total of 23 members of UB-110s crew died in the action and at the hands of Garry's crew after the sinking.
+Contradictory information exists about the numbers of UB-110's crew lost, with Lightoller claiming 15 survivors with 13 lost, while a German account claims 13 survivors with 21 lost, most in the post-battle massacre.
+Official British records list 12 survivors.

+According to historian P Armstrong, substantial uncertainty persists about the incident.
+This is due to the political climate around the publication of Fürbringer's memoirs, and the lack of earlier primary sources on the German side.
+According to Fürbringer's interrogation record, the large numbers of deaths were due to ships firing on the surfaced submarine as the crew tried to abandon ship, and a jammed hatch that caused a panic amongst the men.
+Armstrong suggests that a more likely culprit is not Garry but instead motor launches of the Auxiliary Patrol who claimed to have raked the stricken submarine with machine gun fire, a destroyer being unlikely to have the small arms available to conduct the massacre.
+Arndt, the steward Fürbringer reports as being killed by a block of coal, does not exist on the official German crew list.

 Rescue operation

 HMTBD Bonetta arrived late on the scene and picked up five survivors, including the captain, but one of them, the engineer officer, died on deck immediately after being taken out of the water.
 The German captain, despite the ordeal he had come through, proved himself to be a very self-possessed individual when examined in the chart room.
 He expressed the opinion that Germany would shortly win the war, but he was a long way out in his calculation, as Germany was defeated six weeks later.
-The Bonetta's duties around that time had included picking up many, badly wounded, survivors, and dead, from fishing boats, which had been shelled by a German submarine, off the entrance to the Tyne.
-Perhaps unsurprisingly, the crew of the Bonetta were not made aware of any massacre.
+The Bonettas duties around that time had included picking up many, badly wounded, survivors, and dead, from fishing boats, which had been shelled by a German submarine, off the entrance to the Tyne.
+The crew of the Bonetta were not made aware of any massacre.